-This introductory two day course will cover a brief history of maritime archaeology, ethics, ship terminology, equipment, recording and will include both dry and underwater methods for survey recording.
+This introductory three-day course will cover a brief history of maritime archaeology, ethics, ship terminology, equipment, recording and will include both dry and underwater methods for survey recording.

 Graduates of this program will be certified to participate in the PASST wreck surveys conduced in cooperation with the Regional Science Consortium, PA Sea Grant, PA DEP, PA Historical Museum Commission, and others.
 This NAUI certified course is unique to our region and focused on the Pennsylvania waters of Lake Erie.